-The array-based measurement principle has demonstrated the ability to perform accurate volumetric flow measurements and gas void fraction measurements in a variety of minerals processing applications ranging from clean liquids such as water and leach solutions to thick slurries and pastes.
-It does so with several distinct advantages particularly in mass balance situations, in the presence of entrained air bubbles, under the influence of scale buildup, in high wear rate or corrosive environments, and in the presence of ferromagnetic slurries.
-Its accuracy is +/- 1% in the field but it does require a minimum flow velocity of 0.9 m/s.
-Its measurement of flow velocity does not drift with time or temperature, allowing for long term control of processes without adjustment.
-The use of its entrained air (gas void fraction) measurement has been used to correct both volumetric flow measurements and density measurements of slurries with entrained air bubbles, thus leading to accurate mass flow rate calculations.
-This technology is currently being used in over 1000 minerals processing flow monitoring applications within 22 countries.
+The array-based measurement principle has demonstrated the ability to perform accurate volumetric flow measurements and gas void fraction measurements in a variety of minerals processing applications ranging from clean liquids such as water and leach solutions to thick slurries and even in pastes.
+It does so with several distinct advantages, particularly in mass balance situations, in the presence of entrained air bubbles, under the influence of scale build-up, in high wear rate or corrosive environments, and in the presence of ferromagnetic slurries.
+Its accuracy in the field is specified as $\pm 1\%$ , but it does require a minimum flow velocity of 0.9 m/s to achieve this very accurate flow measurement.
+This measurement technique implies that the flow velocity does not drift with time or temperature, allowing for long term control of processes without any requirement to adjust the flowmeter.
+The entrained air (gas void fraction) measurement has been used to correct both volumetric flow measurements of slurries that have entrained air bubbles, thus leading to accurate mass flow rate calculations.
+This technology is currently being used in over 1 000 minerals processing flow monitoring applications around the world in 25 countries.